Jewish Museum of São Paulo

 The Jewish Museum of São Paulo (Museu Judaico de São Paulo) is a Jewish museum in São Paulo, Brazil.
 It holds exhibits on Jewish life in Brazil and a collection of over 2,000 items brought over by immigrants to Brazil.

-The museum's building originated in 1928 as a Byzantine-style synagogue and was lent out to the museum in 2004.
+The museum's building originated in 1928 as the Beth El Synagogue, a Byzantine Revival-style synagogue and was repurposed with additional functionality as a museum from 2004.
 Extensive renovations were completed over the course of 17 years, and the museum opened in 2021.
+The Beth‑El building was restored with funds from the Cultural Preservation Programme of the Federal Foreign Office of the Government of Germany.